thevuong/next15-filterlist/STEPS.md

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - I want to use partial prerendering.
-This will allow me to partially render a page or layout as static, also a Next.js 15 feature.
-Very powerful.
+This will allow me to partially the layout as static, also a very Next.js 15 feature.
 - Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 I need to make a production build, I've already deployed it so we can see it.
 - Open the second tab in new window.